lxsmnsyc/seroval/docs/serialization.md

 `ReadableStream` is capable of doing so, however it's not a JS standard (`seroval` supports it through plugins). `Observable` could have been nice however [it's not a JS standard yet](https://github.com/tc39/proposal-observable)

-With two of the optinos not available, `seroval` provides a streaming primitive called `createStream` which is capable of buffering streaming data as well as emitting pushed data.
+With two of the options not available, `seroval` provides a streaming primitive called `createStream` which is capable of buffering streaming data as well as emitting pushed data.

 ```js
 import { createStream } from 'seroval';